spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 **Issue:** Orders start processing directly after placement.
 The checkout endpoint contains the execution of all `onEnter` transitions in OMS.
 ![slow-order-creation](https://github.com/xartsiomx/spryker-docs/assets/110463030/02892077-3d8d-432e-a6a4-281dcdb9824d)

 **Solution:** Configure the checkout endpoint logic to finish after an order is created with all items in starting states—for example, `new`.
 The transition from the `new` state shouldn’t have an event and is processed by the `oms:check-condition` command.

 ## Stuck onEnter

-**Issue:** In most cases, if you have an order item stuck during the `onEnter` transition, there is an unexpected error during execution.
+**Issue:** In most cases, if you have an order item stuck during the `onEnter` transition, there's an unexpected error during execution.

-**Solution 1:** If you are not in a hurry, we recommend checking and fixing each issue individually.
+**Solution 1:** If you aren't in a hurry, we recommend checking and fixing each issue individually.

 **Solution 2:** Use this solution if you have many stuck items and you need to fix them quickly.
 Create a console command that triggers `onEnter` events.
 We recommend creating a list of OMS states which you want to check and move order items from.
-Set limits for orders (not items!) and time windows.
+Set limits for orders (not items) and time windows.
 For example, check stuck order items only if their last state update was after two hours.

 ## Saving states per item transaction

 **Example:** The system has a callback that moves order items from `picking started` to `ready for recalculation`.
 After that, a check-condition moves the order to the `recalculation` step.
 ![saving-states-1](https://github.com/xartsiomx/spryker-docs/assets/110463030/bc4d581b-d587-4f84-bb17-3452d4573ae4)

 **Issue:** During the last transition in the callback from `picking finished` to `ready for recalculation`, a Jenkins job starts the `check-condition` command.
 Because of the command, the check-condition takes only a part of order items and pushes them forward.
 The next job executes the remaining order items with a delay, so many commands are triggered twice.
 ![saving-states-2](https://github.com/xartsiomx/spryker-docs/assets/110463030/1fd1b30f-00dc-49eb-8d35-37583e140f5e)

-**Solution:** This is possible because during the execution of `\Spryker\Zed\Oms\Business\OrderStateMachine\OrderStateMachine::saveOrderItems`, the system stores data per item.
+**Solution:** This is possible because, during the execution of `\Spryker\Zed\Oms\Business\OrderStateMachine\OrderStateMachine::saveOrderItems`, the system stores data per item.
 That's because the core logic expects that there may be more than one order in transition.
 To avoid blocking all of them due to a potential failed order, transition is executed per item.
 To change that, group order items per order and change the transaction behavior to store all order items per one transaction.
 Then, a check-condition or any other command can’t take order items partially.

 ## LockedStateMachine

-**Example:** When multiple processes can push forward an order from one source state it’s recommended to use LockedStateMachine.
-For example: manual transition, which can be triggered by a different entry points.
-Important to understand:
+When multiple processes can push forward an order from one source state, we recommend using LockedStateMachine.
+For example, a manual transition can be triggered by different entry points.
+LockedStateMachine key features:

-1. It implements the same interface as common StateMachine and has locks for all methods except the `check-condition` command.
+1. It implements the same interface as a common StateMachine and has locks for all methods except the `check-condition` command.

-2. Lock works based on MySQL table spy_state_machine_lock.
-Due to the nature of MySQL sometimes you can face deadlocks (you have to [handle them properly](https://dev.mysql.com/doc/refman/8.4/en/innodb-deadlocks-handling.html)).
-Also, the same operation in MySQL will take more time than memory storage (redis for example).
-Finally, OOTB locking works on the order item level, but in most cases more efficient will be using them on the order level.
+2. Lock works based on `spy_state_machine_lock` table.
+Due to the nature of MySQL, you may face deadlocks, which you need to [handle properly](https://dev.mysql.com/doc/refman/8.4/en/innodb-deadlocks-handling.html).
+Also, the same operation in MySQL takes more time than memory storage, like Redis.
+By default, locking works on the order item level, but, in most cases, using locks on the order level is more efficient.

-## Speed up oms:check-condition: parallel execution & run often than once per minute)
+## Speed up oms:check-condition: parallel execution and run often than once per minute

-**Example:** When the execution of `check-condition` once per minute is not enough, you can increase the frequency as follows:
+When the execution of `check-condition` once per minute isn't enough, you can increase the frequency as follows:

 * Increase the number of threads:
   1. Update the config:
     ```php
     $config[OmsMultiThreadConstants::OMS_PROCESS_WORKER_NUMBER] = 10; // IMPORTANT: if you change this value do not forget to update the number of Jenkins jobs in jenkins.php
     ```
-  2. Create ten Jenkins jobs for every processor.
+  2. Create 10 Jenkins jobs for every processor.
 Use the `processor-id` option to define which identifiers to process in a job.
-Processes are assigned when orders order items are created.
-You can find more details in this [Order management system multi-thread
+Processes are assigned when order items are created.
+For more details, see [Order management system multi-thread
 ](/docs/pbc/all/order-management-system/{{page.version}}/base-shop/datapayload-conversion/state-machine/order-management-system-multi-thread.html).

 * Create a wrapper console command that runs `check-condition` in a loop.
 Tips for the wrapper command:
   * Don’t run subprocesses in parallel because it results in more complexity in logic than profits.
   * Run the real command (check-condition) in a subprocess to speed up memory cleanup after the execution.
   * Implement timeouts for subprocesses and the wrapper.
-To prevent items from being stuck in `onEnter` transitions, avoid hard limits with the killing process.
+To prevent items from being stuck in the `onEnter` transitions, avoid hard limits with the killing process.
 Instead, analyze the execution time of subprocesses to figure out if you should run a new child process or finish the execution of the wrapper.

-## PerOrder or PerItem command & condition
+## PerOrder or PerItem command and condition

-**Issue:** Core has different ways of executing the OMS commands: per order and per item.
+**Issue:** Core has different ways of executing OMS commands: per order and per item.
 However, for conditions, OMS commands are executed only per item.
 ![per-order-or-per-item-command-and-condition](https://github.com/xartsiomx/spryker-docs/assets/110463030/2dbe96ae-0a59-48cb-8653-ee104201f63c)

 **Solution:** Extend `ConditionInterface` without changing the signature:
-1. Create a new interface `ConditionPerOrderInterface` and extend it from `ConditionInterface`.
+1. Create the `ConditionPerOrderInterface` interface and extend it from `ConditionInterface`.
 2. Overwrite `\Spryker\Zed\Oms\Business\OrderStateMachine\OrderStateMachine::checkCondition` with the caching mechanism inside a static property to execute the logic only for the first item and return results from cache for the rest of the items.

-The logic in the `ConditionPlugin` should be around Order (not Item) - in this case, you have the correct value in the cache.
-However, the signature allows a developer to create logic around the item.
+The logic in the `ConditionPlugin` should work around Order (not Item).
+This provides the correct value to the cache.